-Individual shareholders also have rights and can take action for themselves under the covenants that were entered into when properties on the estate were purchased.
+Individual owners also have rights and can take action for themselves under the covenants that were entered into when properties on the estate were purchased.

-GQRC is not required under the terms of either its Memorandum and Articles of Association or of its legal relationship with individual shareholders set out in the Leases to intervene in neighbour disputes.
+GQRC is not required under the terms of either its Memorandum and Articles of Association or of its legal relationship with individual owners / leaseholders set out in the Leases to intervene in neighbour disputes.
 Nor is it GQRC’s policy to do so.
 The company does not have the resources to provide conflict resolution and mediation.

-GQRC will therefore only intervene in a neighbour dispute where a significant body of shareholders is adversely affected, or where issues of principle affecting the company’s interests are involved.
-In either of these situations it may be appropriate to consult the body of shareholders before potentially expensive legal action is embarked upon.
+GQRC will therefore only intervene in a neighbour dispute where a significant body of residents / owners is adversely affected, or where issues of principle affecting the company’s interests are involved.
+In either of these situations it may be appropriate to consult the body of residents / owners before potentially expensive legal action is embarked upon.

 6. Procedure for making formal enquiries or complaints.